sanmatte/writeup_robotank/README.md

 }
 ```

-We know the value of this cookie, so if we can recover `session_key` we can **recover the private key** and sign the any given challenge.
+We know the value of this cookie, so if we can recover `session_key` we can **recover the private key** and sign any given challenge.

 To do so, we need to search where `session_key` is used in the code and if we can recover it from there.
 At line 43 of `routes/account.js` where `/account/:id` is treated we find: